 To test H2-1, we computed a correlation between the number of pieces of information about a person and the degree of liking.

-To test H2-2, we conducted a 1 x 4 (the number of pieces of information: 4 vs. 6 vs. 8 vs. 10) between-subjects design ANOVA on liking and follow-up the analysis with post-hoc pairwise comparisons with p-values adjusted by the holm method.
+To test H2-2, we conducted a 1 x 4 (the number of pieces of information: 4 vs. 6 vs. 8 vs. 10) between-subjects design ANOVA on liking and follow-up the analysis with post-hoc pairwise comparisons with p-values adjusted by the Holm method.
 To meet the hypotheses, the three comparisons (4 vs. 6, 6 vs. 8, and 8 vs. 10) should all have a signal such that participants like the person less when they receive more pieces of information about the person.

 To test H3, we conducted an exploratory mediation model in which perceived similarity mediates the relationship between the number of pieces of information about a person and how much participants like the person.
 While Norton et al. (2007) tested the mediating effect with the method proposed by Baron and Kenny (1986), we tested the mediation effect with adjusted bootstrap percentile (BCa) methods.